What Businesses and Users Need to Know About the New Yelp Page Pop-up Display

 • Submit Feedback to Yelp: Use Yelp’s support or advertiser contact form to report the issue.

-• Monitor Yelp Insights: Compare traffic and lead volume before and after the popup update to determine its impact.
+• Monitor Yelp Insights: Compare traffic and lead volume before and after the pop-up update to determine its impact.

 Conclusion